Thursday's Scottish gossip

 New Dundee United Paul Cowie has set out his plans for developing players with the Tannadice DNA.
 (The Courier)

-Former Aberdeen midfielder Dylan McGeouch agreed a deal with League One strugglers Forest Green Rovers at 5.45pm on Tuesday - and started an EFL Trophy 75 minutes later.
+Former Aberdeen midfielder Dylan McGeouch agreed a deal with League One strugglers Forest Green Rovers at 5.45pm on Tuesday - and started an EFL Trophy tie 75 minutes later.
 (Scottish Sun)

+Cammy Mackay says Inverness Caledonian Thistle players Sean Welsh and Danny Devine led the way amid the club's injury crisis by defying personal odds to play.
+(Press & Journal)

 And one bit of rugby union gossip...